Talend/vault-sidecar-injector/README.md

 This component allows **to dynamically inject both Vault Agent and Consul Template containers as sidecars** (along with configuration and volumes) in any matching pod manifest to seamlessly and dynamically fetch secrets.
 Pods willing to benefit from this feature just have to add some custom annotations to ask for the sidecars injection **at deployment time**.

-To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder of this repository as well as instructions to [build the Docker image](#building-vault-sidecar-injector-image) and [deploy the chart]().
+To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder of this repository as well as instructions to [build the Docker image](#building-vault-sidecar-injector-image) and [deploy the chart](#installing-the-chart).

 > ⚠️ **Important note** ⚠️: support for sidecars in Kubernetes **jobs** suffers from limitations and issues exposed here: <https://github.com/kubernetes/kubernetes/issues/25908>.
-Same issues/limitations exist with Istio service mesh.
 >
 > A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
 Implementation of the proposal has started and may be released in Kubernetes 1.17 (in Alpha stage).
 >